 The Just Communities Initiative is a community-campus partnership focused on social justice and community resiliency in the Bay Area, with particular focus on the communities closest to Stanford University.
 Through equitable collaborations between community and campus partners we conduct research, teach community-engaged courses, facilitate community-campus dialogue, and develop programming focused on the issues that are identified by community organizations and community members as top priorities.
 Our current focus is housing justice.

-The Praxis Fellowship in Community Organizing and Social Change
+The Praxis Fellowship in Community Engagement, Advocacy and Social Change

 The Praxis Fellowship is a new three-quarter program that will support student activists in developing their analytical and practical skills as social change leaders and community organizers.
 The program gives students experience in community organizing, social justice work, and cultivates authentic relationships between students and community partner by creating pathways for students to continue community organizing and social justice work beyond Stanford.